-At this stage of their development they need all the help, love and encouragement they can get, because a confident child equates to a happy, successful and out going child who will be able to handle and cope with life's challenges and pressures much better than a shy and under confident child.
+At this stage of their development they need all the help, love and encouragement they can get, because a confident child equates to a happy, successful and outgoing child who will be able to handle and cope with life's challenges and pressures much better than a shy and under confident child.

 Although your child's safety should come first, they need to know what's dangerous and what is not, because sometimes as parents we can be a little bit overprotective.

 There is a difference between being cautious and sensible and being over protective.
-Children need to learn to fend for themselves to a degree as long as their is no risk to the child safety, they should also be praised for being brave.
+Children need to learn to fend for themselves to a degree as long as there is no risk to the child safety, they should also be praised for being brave.

-Children tend to model their parents behaviours and personalities, so if you are confident and happy in their presence then this will rub off on them, they also pick up on their parents worries, bad habits and fears so try and be careful not to pass on your fears to your children.
+So if you are confident and happy in their presence, then this will rub off on them, they also pick up on their parents' worries, bad habits and fears so, try and be careful not to pass on your fears to your children.